Structural Shop

 Limited Paint Services

-Note: With the exception of painting for non-residence vandalism, leaks and other damage, and painting included in the capital plan, painting will be conducted on a cost recovery basis
+Note: Painting will be conducted on a cost recovery basis.
+The exception is painting for non-residence vandalism, leaks and other damage, and painting included in the Capital Plan.